 Our team is made up of seventeen agencies across Johnson County.
 The tragic news is that this team is being challenged with an alarming increase in their case load.
-In 2016 we served 1,300 primary and secondary victims.
-Forensic Interviewers conducted 286 interviews.
-In 2017 we served 1,601 primary and secondary victims.
-Forensic Interviewers conducted 421 interviews, and those numbers are continuing to climb.
-To date, our four therapists are providing over 1000 individual therapy sessions per Quarter.
+During our 2018 Fiscal Year (as of 8-31-18), we served 1,669 Primary and Secondary Victims, conducted 477 Forensic Interviews and provided 3,576 Individual Therapy Sessions.

 Johnson County will continue to grow due to an influx of people moving into to new apartments and homes being constructed across Johnson County.
-With the construction of the Chisholm Trail Toll Road now complete, many people from Ft.
+With the construction of the Chisholm Trail Toll Road, many people from Ft.
 Worth are looking to Johnson County as a quieter place to live with a quick commute to work.
 The current projections for new homes and residences predicts that 3,000 – 5,000 new homes will be built over the next five years.

 Looking to the Future